yi-mei-wang/boggle/README.md

-# A simple Boggle-inspired game implemented in the command line.
+# A simple command-line Boggle-inspired word game implemented in Python.

 ### Features:
 1. Gets an input from the user